1. Tell us a little bit about your role at Examinetics, and how your role contributes to the overall mission of Examinetics.

 I truly enjoy laughing and creating relationships with the people I work with daily.
-However, one of the best parts is that "aha" moment when a client suddenly understand the information I share with them and makes plans to incroporate it into his/her work safety routine.
+However, one of the best parts is that "aha" moment when a client suddenly understands the information I share with them and makes plans to incorporate it into his/her work safety routine.

 4. What Considering your role and different experiences in your work, please share a personal safety and/or health tip.